HomeSpan/HomeSpan/README.md

 * [HomeSpan Services and Characteristics](docs/ServiceList.md) - a list of all HAP Services and Characterstics supported by HomeSpan
 * [HomeSpan Accessory Categories](docs/Categories.md) - a list of all HAP Accessory Categories defined by HomeSpan
 * [HomeSpan Command-Line Interface (CLI)](docs/CLI.md) - configure a HomeSpan device's WiFi Credentials, modify its HomeKit Setup Code, monitor and update its status, and access detailed, real-time device diagnostics from the Arduino IDE Serial Monitor
-* [HomeSpan WiFi and Ethernet Connectivity Options](docs/Networks.md) - a high-level discussion of HomeSpan's WiFi and Ethernet connectivity options
+* [HomeSpan WiFi and Ethernet Connectivity](docs/Networks.md) - a high-level discussion of HomeSpan's WiFi and Ethernet connectivity options
 * [HomeSpan User Guide](docs/UserGuide.md) - turnkey instructions on how to configure an already-programmed HomeSpan device's WiFi Credentials, modify its HomeKit Setup Code, and pair the device to HomeKit.
 No computer needed!
 * [HomeSpan API Reference](docs/Reference.md) - a complete guide to the HomeSpan Library API
 * [HomeSpan QR Codes](docs/QRCodes.md) - create and use QR Codes for pairing HomeSpan devices